 \subsection{HRD}

-Fig.~\ref{fig: dhr} shows the (T$_{\rm eff}$, M$_{\rm K0}$) HRD of the 249 YAR stars of our sample colour-coded by age (left panel) and metallicity (right panel) of the stars.
+Figure~\ref{fig: dhr} shows the (T$_{\rm eff}$, M$_{\rm K0}$) HRD of the 249 YAR stars of our sample colour-coded by age (left panel) and metallicity (right panel) of the stars.
 Background grey points are thick disc red giant stars over the same metallicity interval.
-M$_{\rm K0}$ magnitudes have been obtained using the \texttt{AK$\text{\textunderscore}$TARG} estimate of extinction given in the APOGEE catalogue to correct the K band magnitudes, and the distance provided by astroNN catalogue.
+The M$_{\rm K0}$ magnitudes were obtained using the \texttt{AK$\text{\textunderscore}$TARG} estimate of extinction given in the APOGEE catalogue to correct the K band magnitudes, and the distance was taken from the astroNN catalogue.
 YAR stars are located to the left of the background distribution, as expected if they represent the evolution of more massive stars.
-We note that, as expected (left panel, Fig.~\ref{fig: dhr}), within the population of YAR stars, the most massive objects (as measured by their young age) are hotter than the less massive ones.
-The youngest (the most massive) objects and most metal-poor occupy the upper left part of the sequence, as expected.
-Inversely, the oldest (age greater than 3 Gyr) and most metal rich stars are dominant in the right, bottom part of the sequence.
+We note that (as expected from the left panel of Fig.~\ref{fig: dhr}), within the population of YAR stars, the most massive objects (as measured by their young age) are hotter than the less massive ones.
+The youngest (and most massive) objects and the most metal-poor occupy the upper left part of the sequence, as expected.
+Inversely, the oldest (age greater than 3 Gyr) and most metal-rich stars are dominant on the bottom-right part of the sequence.

-In Fig.~\ref{fig: dhrpoor} we show the analogous HRD of Fig.~\ref{fig: dhr} restricting the metallicity interval to $\rm -1 < [Fe/H] < -0.8$ dex, to focus primarily on the effect of age (or mass).
+In Fig.~\ref{fig: dhrpoor}, we show the analogous HRD of Fig.~\ref{fig: dhr}, restricting the metallicity interval to $\rm -1 < [Fe/H] < -0.8$ dex, to focus primarily on the effect of age (or mass).
 The figure illustrates that YAR stars are well detached from the background population at the same metallicity, due to the increase in mass producing apparently younger objects.
-This becomes clear looking at the isochrones in the left panel of the figure.
-The blue and fuchsia lines represent respectively old (age = 12 Gyr, approximately the age of the thick disc) and young (age = 2 Gyr) MIST (MESA Isochrones and Stellar Tracks)\footnote{\url{https://waps.cfa.harvard.edu/MIST/}} metal poor ($\rm [Fe/H] = -0.9$ dex) isochrones.
-The position of the two sequences reflects their age difference and coincides with the YAR and the reference samples.
+This is clear when looking at the isochrones in the left panel of the figure.
+The blue and fuchsia lines represent old (age = 12 Gyr, approximately the age of the thick disc) and young (age = 2 Gyr) metal poor ($\rm [Fe/H] = -0.9$ dex) isochrones from MESA Isochrones and Stellar Tracks (MIST)\footnote{\url{https://waps.cfa.harvard.edu/MIST/}}, respectively.
+The position of the two sequences reflects their age difference and coincides with the YAR and reference samples.